Updated 30th December 2022

 Need more help with this?
 Try our online training, which includes downloadable templates and everything you need to prepare for audits.

-Plot your results on a risk matrix like the one below.
+Here is an example of a risk matrix for food fraud vulnerability.
 If the product or material falls into a red square, it should be considered very vulnerable and actions must be taken to prevent, detect and mitigate food fraud for the material.

 - the name of the material: food product or ingredient